Dynamic Connectivity in Disk Graphs: Arbitrary radius ratio

-Consider the heavy paths \(R_1,\dots, R_k\) encountered along \(\pi\).
-By \cref{lem:heavypath} we have that \(k\in O(\log n)\) and that \(\pi\) is the disjoint union of the intersections \(\pi \cap R_i\).
-Each of these intersections constitutes a subpath of \(R_i\) whose largest cell is also the largest cell of \(R_i\).
-Let \(\sigma_i\) be the smallest cell of \(\pi \cap R_i\), then the subpath of \(R_i\) consists of all cells in \(R_i\) having diameter at least \(|\sigma_i|\).
-This subpath can be composed as the disjoint union of all canonical paths defined by the right children along the search path for \(\sigma_i\) in the binary search tree associated with \(R_i\), together with the path only consisting of \(\sigma_i\); see \cref{fig:heavypath}.
-As the height of a balanced binary search tree is \(O(\log n)\), the overall number of canonical paths needed to represent \(\pi\) is \(O(\log^2n)\). \end{proof}
+\begin{proof} Consider the heavy paths $R_1,\dots, R_k$ encountered along $\pi$.
+By \cref{lem:heavypath}, $k = O(\log n)$, and the path $\pi$ can be subdivided into the intersections $\pi \cap R_i$.
+Each of these intersections constitutes a subpath of $R_i$ whose largest cell is also the largest cell of $R_i$.
+Let $\sigma_i$ be the smallest cell of $\pi \cap R_i$.
+Then, the subpath of $R_i$ consists of all cells in $R_i$ with diameter at least $|\sigma_i|$.
+This subpath can be composed as the disjoint union of all canonical paths defined by the right children along the search path of $\sigma_i$ in the biased binary search tree associated with $R_i$, together with the path consisting of $\sigma_i$ only; see \cref{fig:heavypath}.
+Summing the depths of the corresponding leaves of the biased binary search trees, we get that the overall number of canonical paths for $\pi$ is $O(\log n)$. \end{proof}

-The vertex set of the proxy graph \(H\) again consists of the set of sites \(S\) and a set of regions \(\mathcal{A}\).
-We define \(O(1)\) regions for each canonical path in a similar way as we defined the regions in \cref{subsec:bounded:proxy}.
-Let \(\sigma\) be the smallest cell and \(\tau\) be the largest cell of a canonical path.
-The \emph{inner} and \emph{middle regions} are defined as in the bounded case, using the smallest cell of the path to define the region, instead of the single cell in \cref{subsec:bounded:proxy}.
-That is the inner region is the disk with center \(a(\sigma)\) and radius \(|\sigma|\).
-The middle regions are the \(d_2\) regions which are defined as the intersection of the cones in \(\mathcal{C}_{d_2}\) with the annulus with inner radius \(|\sigma|\) and outer radius \(\frac{5}{2}{|\sigma|}\).
-For the \emph{outer regions}, we extend the outer radius of the annulus.
-They are defined as the intersections of the cones in \(\mathcal{C}_{d_1}\) with the annulus of inner radius \(\frac{5}{2}{|\sigma|}\) and outer radius \(\frac{5}{2}|\sigma| + 2|\tau|\), again centered at \(a(\sigma)\).
-The set \(\mathcal{A}\) now contains the regions defined this way for all canonical paths.
+The vertex set of the proxy graph $H$ again consists of $S$ and a set of regions $\mathcal{A}$.
+We define $O(1)$ regions for each canonical path $P$ in a similar way as in \cref{subsec:bounded:proxy}.
+Let $\sigma$ be the smallest cell and $\tau$ the largest cell of $P$.
+The \emph{inner} and \emph{middle regions} of $P$ are defined as in \cref{subsec:bounded:proxy}, using $\sigma$ as the defining cell.
+More precisely, the inner region for $P$ is the disk with center $a(\sigma)$ and radius $|\sigma|$.
+The middle regions of $P$ are the $d_2$ regions that are defined as the intersection of the cones in $\mathcal{C}_{d_2}(\sigma)$ with the annulus of inner radius $|\sigma|$ and outer radius $\frac{5}{2}{|\sigma|}$.
+For the \emph{outer regions} of $P$, we extend the outer radius of the annulus: they are defined as the intersections of the cones in $\mathcal{C}_{d_1}(\sigma)$ with the annulus of inner radius $\frac{5}{2}{|\sigma|}$ and outer radius $\frac{5}{2}|\sigma| + 2|\tau|$, again centered at $a(\sigma)$.
+The set $\mathcal{A}$ now contains the regions defined in this way for all canonical paths.